 Watching Prudhomme address church elders and senior army folks, a clunky armor protecting a 10-year-old girl concurrently fighting against a foreign army and a calcified Church, is a dissonance that allows Dumont to both stir empathy for an unjustly executed child (as the adults around Joan pointedly keep calling her), and also underscore her bravery as she confronts the grownups she’s up against.
 And in a last segment that unfolds as an endless theological debate, Prudhomme’s mix of child-like vulnerability and courage offers some solace from the otherwise dry, extended elucubrations.
 While Joan of Arc may well be unlikely to earn Dumont new acolytes (and more likely to leave even the most fervent of devotees puzzled for some of the more discussions-heavy segments) it achieves the miraculous feat of poking at the dogmatism of religious institution, while celebrating faith in all its mysterious, obscure powers.

-Joan of Arc premiered at Cannes Film Festival.
+Joan of Arc premiered at Cannes Film Festival and is now playing in Virtual Cinemas.